Electronics notes/Temperature sensing

 The voltage across a diode will decrease by approx 2 mV per °C in a fairly linear way.

-Accuracy isn't great and you need amplification, and probably a DAC if you want in digital form, but it's quite convenient inside processors, FPGAs, and such.
+The circuit is basically 'Pass a constant current, and sense the voltage drop'.
+Accuracy isn't great and you need amplification, and probably a DAC if you want in digital form, but it's quite convenient inside processors, FPGAs, and such, (where it can also be closer to the heat source than external sensors) especially if you just want a general idea.

 DS18B20